A Pareto Dominance Principle for Data-Driven Optimization: Introduction

 To describe the envisaged meta-optimization problem more precisely, we define the asymptotic in-sample risk of a data-driven predictor~$\widehat c_T$ and the corresponding data-driven prescriptor~$\widehat x_T$ under~$\mathbb P_\theta$ as

 and we define the asymptotic decay rate of the out-of-sample disappointment of~$\widehat c_T$ and~$\widehat x_T$ under~$\mathbb P_\theta$ as

 Both of these statistical performance indicators, which are well-defined under mild regularity conditions, depend on the unknown parameter~$\theta$.
 We therefore intend to optimize them simultaneously for all~$\theta\in\Theta$, which leads to a multi-objective optimization problem.
-This problem minimizes the asymptotic in-sample risk simultaneously for all~$\theta\in\Theta$ under the condition that the asymptotic decay rate of out-of-sample disappointment is smaller than~$r\ge 0$ for every~$\theta\in\Theta$.
+This problem minimizes the asymptotic in-sample risk simultaneously for all~$\theta\in\Theta$ under the condition that the asymptotic decay rate of out-of-sample disappointment is smaller than $r\ge 0$ for every~$\theta\in\Theta$.
+The risk-aversion parameter $r$ is chosen by the decision-maker.
+Even though it plays the role of a hyperparameter, it is directly interpretable thanks to its link to the out-of-sample disappointment.
 Multi-objective optimization problems typically only admit Pareto optimal solutions, that is, feasible solutions that are not Pareto dominated by any other feasible solution.
 Maybe surprisingly, however, we will see that the proposed meta-optimization problem sometimes admits Pareto dominant solutions, that is, feasible solutions that Pareto dominate all other feasible solutions.
+Thus, such Pareto dominant solutions simultaneously minimize all objective functions of the meta-optimization problem.
 Moreover, if they exist, these solutions are available in closed-form and admit an intuitive interpretation.

 Data-driven predictors and prescriptors are essentially arbitrary functions of the available~$T$ training samples.
 Processing or even storing such functions might easily become impractical for large~$T$.
 A natural approach to simplify the proposed meta-optimization problem is to compress the observation history of the training samples into a statistic~$\widehat S_T$ of constant dimension and to restrict attention to {\em compressed} data-driven predictors and prescriptors that depend on the training samples only indirectly through~$\widehat S_T$.
 The resulting restricted meta-optimization problem is often easier to handle than the original meta-optimization problem.